top of page

 Melodies of Praise, 1957, Assemblies of God.
 Next to the Bible, this has been the MOST IMPORTANT BOOK of my life.

-It is with me now, as I write.
-It is full of the power of God, the Holy Ghost inspiring every page, pointing to Jesus every moment of every day.
+It is with me now as I write.
+It is full of God's power, the Holy Ghost inspiring every page and pointing to Jesus every moment of every day.

-I was dedicated to the Lord Jesus in 1946 when I was just 3 months old as the church sang #340 Jewels about “Little children who love their Redeemer” being “precious jewels, His loved and His own.”
+I was dedicated to the Lord Jesus in 1946 when I was just three months old.
+The church sang #340 Jewels about “Little children who love their Redeemer” being “precious jewels, His loved and His own.”

 When my parents and other loved ones went home to Jesus, we wept and sang #173 When We All Get to Heaven, “what a day of rejoicing that will be!
 When we all see Jesus, we’ll sing and shout the victory!”